-Start End Nominal value at 2.29.2012 in CHF 000s Reference rate 8.31.2010 8.31.2015 26,420 26,420 6-month CHF-Libor
+Start End Nominal value at 2.29.2012 in CHF 000s Nominal value at 2.28.2011 in CHF 000s Reference rate 8.31.2010 8.31.2015 26,420 26,420 6-month CHF-Libor

-Start End Nominal value at 2.29.2012 in CZK 000s 8.31.2010 8.31.2015 496,600 496,600 6-month CZK-Pribor
+Start End Nominal value at 2.29.2012 in CZK 000s Nominal value at 2.28.2011 in CZK 000s 8.31.2010 8.31.2015 496,600 496,600 6-month CZK-Pribor

-The HORNBACH HOLDING AG Group meets the hedge accounting requirement set out in IAS 39 in that it already documents the relationship between the derivative financial instrument deployed as a hedging instrument and the hedged item, as well as the hedging objective and strategy, at the beginning of any hedging measure.
+The HORNBACH-Baumarkt-AG Group meets the hedge accounting requirement set out in IAS 39 in that it already documents the relationship between the derivative financial instrument deployed as a hedging instrument and the hedged item, as well as the hedging objective and strategy, at the beginning of any hedging measure.
 This also includes an assessment of the effectiveness of the hedging instruments thereby deployed.
 The effectiveness of the hedging relationship is assessed prospectively using the critical terms match method.
 Retrospective effectiveness is calculated at each balance sheet date using the dollar offset method.
 A hypothetical derivative is taken as the hedged item.
 A hedging relationship is termed effective when the changes in the value of the hedging instrument and the hypothetical derivative are compensated by between 80% and 125%.
 Hedging relationships are cancelled without delay upon becoming ineffective.